Netherlands 2023 "Prehistoric animals (III)"

 The second 3 Mini-Sheets were issued on September 26th, 2023.

 The denomination on these stamps is "1", the rate for items weighing up to 20g with destinations in the Netherlands and has a value of €1,01 at the time of issue.
 Each stamp sheet in the "Prehistoric Animals" series includes five personal stamps in five different designs.
 Three stamps feature various images of the prehistoric animal in its natural habitat.
-The other two stamps feature fossils of the same animal, surrounded by drawn earth layers in which that fossil was found.
+The other two stamps feature fossils of the same animal, surrounded by stylized earth layers in which that fossil was found.

 Fossils of all prehistoric animals depicted on the stamps were found on the seabed of the southern North Sea.